 With a relatively small team at FUEL, and the extremely fast pace of our work, it’s even more critical that we all jibe.
 Although it’s unrealistic to expect flawless communication all the time, the Enneagram provides us a tool to better understand each other and make strides towards that goal.

 Moreover, in today’s day and age, technology is somewhat unanimous.
 What really makes an agency stand out is its people.
 At FUEL, we know we’re not a ‘sea of same.’
 And that’s a very good thing.

 Our token 7 and Senior Graphic Designer, Roxy, enthusiastically brings new ideas to the table — for both our clients and our internal teams.
 She can rally anyone — a real Queen of Culture.

-Our ‘Challenger’ 8 and Senior Strategist, Ally, is not afraid to push the envelope — which can be a very good thing for our clients and help our teams break out of conventional molds.
+Our ‘Challenger’ 8 and Vice President/Account Strategist, Ally, is not afraid to push the envelope — which can be a very good thing for our clients and help our teams break out of conventional molds.

 It’s important to note that each number has its own set of strengths and weaknesses.
 Knowing the numbers allows us to recognize those by understanding key motivation for our co-workers, establish empathy, avoid unnecessary disputes, and foster a culture of cooperation and teamwork.

 “We have enjoyed adding the Enneagram into our process.
 It’s been extremely insightful for each of us individually and a true difference maker in how we understand one another.
 Knowing our Enneagrams and those of our coworkers has enabled us to strengthen rapport, improve communication, and support the professional development of our team.”